 I am a swimmer and think this could really help me…

 If you are a swimmer and struggle with your mobility and strength, give these exercises a go.
-If you find you need a bit more help visit Monika’s profile here and book in with her.
+If you find you need a bit more help visit our team here.

 If this article and video resonated with you then…